 Flankers also tend to be not as tall as other players in the pack.
 Again, this is because they need to get low to the ground when jackaling.

 We’ll see later that flankers typically tackle the most in a match.
 Being less tall than a typical lock helps flankers tackle low and bring bigger players to the ground.

 Highest Number Of Tackles In The Team

 Flankers make the highest number of tackles in most matches.
-Other forwards are close, but the numbers pan out that way.

-Check out our article on how many tackles that rugby players make in each position.
+We have lots more details in our article on how many tackles that rugby players make in each position.